 Enroll in a Delta Dental plan that closely resembles your current 3M Retiree plan - or choose a plan that may align more closely with your unique needs or budget.
 Experienced and licensed representatives are just a phone call to assist you every step of the way!

-With continued coverage, select Delta Dental plans may allow you to waive your waiting periods so you don't have to worry about gaps in your coverage.
+No Waiting Periods*With continued coverage, select Delta Dental plans may allow you to waive your waiting periods so you don't have to worry about gaps in your coverage.

 Choose how you would like to move forward:

-Do you wish to speak with a licensed agent to get the process started?
+PHONE ENROLLMENTDo you wish to speak with a licensed agent to get the process started?
 If so, please call us at:

 * If you've been enrolled in Delta Dental coverage you may be eligible to have your waiting periods waived.
 You may be required to provide proof of prior coverage.
 Please review the plan detials for specific information related to your plan.